ultimate271/notes/dastoyevsky/brothers01.04.md

 ## Chapter IV.
 The Third Son, Alyosha

+### On the youngest, Alyosha, and his quiet and sullen, preoccupied personality
 He was only twenty, his brother Ivan was in his twenty‐fourth year at the time, while their elder brother Dmitri was twenty‐seven.
 First of all, I must explain that this young man, Alyosha, was not a fanatic, and, in my